chatwoot/docs/docs/self-hosted/deployment/digital-ocean.md

 title: "DigitalOcean Chatwoot deployment guide"
 ---

-This guide will deploy chatwoot on a single VM in GCP.
+This guide will deploy chatwoot on a single droplet in DigitalOcean.
 For a cloud native deployment, go with our [1-click k8s app on DigitalOcean Marketplace](https://marketplace.digitalocean.com/apps/chatwoot).

 ## Create a Droplet (VM)